nairuzabulhul/.CodeBits/Linked-List/Problems/Single_link_list/Remove nth node from the end of the list.md

 """"
 Strategy
-1- Set 2 pointer at the head: first_pointer and second_pointer
+1- Set 2 pointers at the head: first_pointer and second_pointer

 2- Move the first pointer n node , then move the second pointer by keep a gap of n node between the first_pointer and second_pointer